Goldielockz30/tech201_virtualisation/README.md

 - To ensure you have Ruby downloaded, in git bash type
  ruby --version

-- This is what will be returned
+- This is what should be returned
 ```
 ruby 3.1.3p185 (2022-11-24 revision 1a6b16756e) [x64-mingw-ucrt]
 ```